datastackacademy/deb-intro/deb/ch2/ep3/README.md

 ## `WHERE` vs `HAVING`

 In our base aggregation functions, we used `WHERE` to filter our values before aggregating.
 We can do the same for a `GROUP BY`.
-For example, if we want to count only orders that *have already been paid for* for each customer, we can just add a `WHERE paid_date IS NOT NULL` to our existing query following the `FROM` statment:
+For example, if we want to count only orders that *have already been paid for* for each customer, we can just add a `WHERE paid_date IS NOT NULL` to our existing query following the `FROM` statement:

 ```sql
 SELECT customer_id, COUNT(id) FROM orders WHERE paid_date IS NOT NULL GROUP BY customer_id;